kvnptl/Learning-Resources/README.md

 # Learning-Resources
-This repo is my hand-picked lessons or resources from the vast pull of content available on the internet.
-It's not related to any specific topic or field; instead, the list can have content from various fields (category-wise).
+This repo is my hand-picked lessons or resources from a vast pool of content available on the internet.
+It's not related to any specific topic or field; instead, the list can have various fields (category-wise) content.

 ## TODO: Import links from my bookmark table on Firefox, Pocket app, Google Keep app, and Microsoft TO-DO app